 This same strategy can work for smaller companies as well.
 For example, a workout studio called Bar Method in San Francisco partnered with water bottle company Hidrate Spark to do giveaways and pop-up workouts.
-This is a perfect example of smaller businesses with the same target customers working together to grow their brands.
+This is a perfect example of smaller like-minded businesses with the same target customers working together to grow their brands.

 Implementing Strategic Partnerships